pranabekka/pranabekka.github.io/content/drafts/looping-gleam-1.md

   instead of learning two or more looping constructs.
   The language is smaller and easier to understand.

-3. The modules for various types provide useful looping functions with documentation, such as the `list`, `dict` and `string` modules from the standard library.
+3. Common looping patterns are available as functions, with documentation in the relevant library.

 4. When you need to write a loop manually, you naturally get a simple reusable function.